MileHacker Logo

 Important VPN Note

 A Virtual Private Network (VPN) is a must to access a lot of foreign websites.
-Install a reliable VPN service before arriving inside China, as many VPN websites are blocked within the country.
+Install a reliable VPN service before arriving in China, as many VPN websites are blocked within the country.
 For eSIMs, consider Airalo.
 For portable WiFi, check Solis Wi-Fi.

 Business Hours & Schedules